slaclab/surf-tutorial/labs/03-AXI-Lite_crossbar/README.md

       ----------------------------------------------------------------------
 ```

-Add the following signals to the MyAxiLiteCrossbarWrapper.vhd:
+Replace "-- Placeholder for signals" with the following signals:
 ```vhdl
    signal axilClk : sl;
    signal axilRst : sl;